Alvis TA 21: Bodies

-The car was available in four-door Saloon and Tickford drophead versions.
+The car was available in a four-door Mulliners-bodied saloon and Tickford drophead coupe.
 302 dropheads were made.
-The centre section of the body was carried over from the earlier TA 14 with minor changes but the engine and luggage compartments were new and accounted for the extra length.
-The front doors remained rear hinged.
-Separate seats were fitted at the front and in the rear was a bench seat with fold down centre armrest.
-Leather trim was used.
-The saloon bodies were made for Alvis by Mulliners in Birmingham.
+The centre section of the body was carried over from the earlier TA 14 with minor changes, but the engine and luggage compartments were new and accounted for the extra length.
+The front doors remained rear hinged, and the wooden dashboard carried over.
+Seats and interior trim were leather, with separate front and a rear bench fitted with a fold-down centre armrest.

-Three litre engine
+Engine

 The 2993 cc engine was new and produced 83 bhp fitted with a single Solex carburettor and a compression ratio of 7.0:1.
-Unusually, the engine incorporated timing gears at the rear of the cylinder block and a 7-bearing crank to increase smoothness.
-This was the first appearance of the engine that would power Alvis cars until the manufacturer withdrew from passenger car production in 1967, although modifications, when branded petrol returned to the market and higher octane fuels became available including increased compression ratios, would enable the power output to be progressively raised after 1953 until, fed by three SU carburetters, it reached 150 bhp in 1965.
+Unusually, the engine incorporated timing gears at the rear of the cylinder block, and a 7-bearing crank to increase smoothness.

+This was the first appearance of the engine that would power Alvis cars until the manufacturer withdrew from passenger car production in 1967.
+Modifications when branded petrol returned to the market in 1953 (and higher octane fuels became available) allowed increasing the compression ratio, and output was progressively raised to 150 bhp in a triple SU carburetter version in 1965.

 Chassis

-Suspension was independent at the front using coil springs with leaf springs at the rear.
-11 in drum brakes using a Lockheed system were used, the first use of hydraulic operation by Alvis.
+The suspension was independent at the front, using coil springs, with leaf springs fitted at the rear.
+Hydraulic 11 in drum brakes using a Lockheed system were used, a first for Alvis.